nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/DataPLAN.md

 ## Why another DMP tool is needed?

 From funding agencies to research institutes, DMPs are required more and more often.
 The generation, following up and update of a DMP has increase the cost and workload of researchers.
 Although many tools have been developed to help creating DMPs, most of the tools does not reduce a significant amount workload.
 As DataPLANT use standardized tool, protocols and formats to manage data, the planing of the data management can also be standardized.
-Therefore, the tool DataPLAN does not only help people answer the DMPs, but also prepared standardized answers for the users.
+Therefore, the tool DataPLAN do not only help people to answer the DMPs, but also prepared a superset of standardized answers for the users.
 So that the user can just select the answers, instead of write the answers.
-As the user only need to "select from prepared answers" instead of "writing from scratch", a lot of workload was saved.
+As the user only need to "select from prepared answers" instead of "writing from scratch", a lot of workload can be saved.
 In addition, the DataPLAN offers a practical guide, which is a detailed and comprehensive document for the project team and data stewards to follow.

 ## Simple layout

 <figure><img src="../img/dataplan_layout.png" alt="The layout of DataPLAN" style="width:100%"><figcaption style="margin: auto;">Figure 1: Layout of DataPLAN.
 Red box is the live preview of the generated document; blue box is the single-page questionnaire</figcaption></figure>

 The DataPLAN has a two-column layout (Fig. 1).
-In the left-hand-side column (the red box), there is a live preview of the generated document; in the right-hand-side column (the blue box), there is a questionnaire.
-While answering all the questions in the right-hand-side column, the DMP in the left-hand-side column will update lively based on the answers given in the questionnaire.
+In the left-hand-side column (the red box), a live-preview of the generated document is shown; in the right-hand-side column (the blue box), a questionnaire is shown.
+While answering all the questions in the questionnaire, the DMP in the live-preview will update lively based on the answers to the questionnaire.
 This live update gives users a unique What You See Is What You Get (WYSIWYG) experience.

 ## The answers-integrated templates

-The standardized answers of the DMP questions are integrated in the templates.
+The standardized answers of the DMP questions are integrated in the templates, unlike other DMP tool, which only have questions in the templates.
 The final exported DMP document will only include the answers that is selected by the users.
-For example, in Fig. 2, all checkbox options in Question 2 are selected, therefore all the integrated answers are showed up in the final DMP document (in green text).
-In Fig. 3, some checkbox options in Question 2 are deselected, therefore the unselected answers are not showed up in the final DMP document.
+For example, in Fig. 2, all checkbox options in Question 2 are selected, therefore all the integrated answers are shown up in the final DMP document (in green text).
+In Fig. 3, some checkbox options in Question 2 are deselected, therefore the unselected answers are not shown up in the final DMP document.
 The answers prepared in the DataPLAN tool is deeply coordinated with other DataPLANT tools such as  [ArcCommander][kb-ArcCommander] and [Swate][kb-Swate].

 <figure><img src="../img/dataplan_before_deselect.png" alt="Before deselect checkboxes" style="width:100%"><figcaption style="margin: auto;">Figure 2: If all the checkboxes are selected in quesiton 2, all counterparts in the DMP text will be kept.</figcaption></figure>